IC 311 - Spiral Galaxy in Perseus

-IC 311 - Spiral Galaxy is classified as Spiral (SAb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 311 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 311 - Spiral Galaxy in Perseus is classified as Spiral (SAb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 311 - Spiral Galaxy in Perseus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 311